-During the 2020-21 school year, educators and students experienced significant and profound changes in teaching and learning, as well as social and emotional well-being.
-It is important to keep this in mind when interpreting assessment results.
+Since March 2020, educators and students experienced significant and profound changes in teaching and learning, as well as social and emotional well-being.
+It is important to keep this in mind when interpreting assessment results, as these changes are reflected in student scores but are difficult to account for accurately.

-The MCA benchmark report is a guidance tool educators can use to learn about school- or district-level performance on each benchmark from the Minnesota Academic Standards.
+The MCA Benchmark Report is a guidance tool educators can use to learn about school- or district-level performance on each benchmark from the Minnesota Academic Standards.
 The Minnesota Academic Standards identify the knowledge and skills that all students are expected to learn in each content area by the end of a grade or grade band.
 These standards are divided into one or more benchmarks which provide details about what students are taught in that content area.